 In Ethiopia, potatoes are mostly cultivated in the central, north western, southern, and eastern parts of the country (Semagn et al., 2016).
 The crop has potential for improving the livelihoods of millions of smallholder farmers in the high lands area of the country.
 The potential for higher yield per unit area, early maturity, and excellent food value give the potato crop greater potential for improving food security, increasing household income, and reducing poverty than other crops (Semahagn Asredie et al., 2015).

-It is important crop in Somali region also however there is no production potato in the region any were all potato consumed in the region comes from the neighboring region.
-The absence of potato production in the region could be due the unavailability of potato variants suitable for the Somali region. variety adaptability trial will able to determine the different varieties that are suitable for each location in which farmers will be able to choose which of the introduced varieties are suited for their needs.
-Therefore, to introduce potato technology in the region varieties adaptability trial project was required that which help selection of suitable variates.
-Therefore, the objective of this study was to evaluate the performance of potato genotypes for their tuber yield and yield related traits at Fafen research center, Somali regional state.
+It is an important crop in the Somali region also however, there is no potato production in the region, any were all potatoes consumed in the region come from the neighbouring region.
+The absence of potato production in the region could be due to the unavailability of potato variants suitable for the Somali region.
+A variety adaptability trial will be able to determine the different varieties that are suitable for each location, in which farmers will be able to choose which of the introduced varieties are suited for their needs.
+Therefore, to introduce potato technology in the region a variety adaptability trial project was required that which would help the selection of suitable varieties.
+Therefore, the objective of this study was to evaluate the performance of potato genotypes for their tuber yield and yield-related traits at Fafen research centre, Somali regional state.

 Materials and Methods